Robust Semiparametric Inference for Bayesian Additive Regression Trees: Proofs of Main Results

 which completes the proof. \end{proof}

-Referring to BvM theorems under primitive conditions for the Bayesian regression trees (Bayesian CART) or forests (BART), we provide the detailed proof for Bayesian CART by verifying the high-level assumptions and highlight the modifications for the BART afterwards. \begin{proof}[Proof of Theorem \ref{thm:BvM:BART}] First, we provide the construction of measurable sets $\mathcal{H}_n$ such that $\Pi(\eta \in \mathcal{H}_n\mid Z^{(n)})\to_{P_0}1$ in Assumption \ref{Assump:Rate}.
+Referring to BvM theorems under primitive conditions for the Bayesian regression trees (Bayesian CART) or forests (BART), we provide the detailed proof for Bayesian CART by verifying the high-level assumptions and highlight the modifications for the BART afterwards.
+Below, $a\vee b$ denotes the maximum of $a$ and $b$. \begin{proof}[Proof of Theorem \ref{thm:BvM:BART}] First, we provide the construction of measurable sets $\mathcal{H}_n$ such that $\Pi(\eta \in \mathcal{H}_n\mid Z^{(n)})\to_{P_0}1$ in Assumption \ref{Assump:Rate}.
 As we impose the BART type priors over the conditional mean function, it suffices to find the proper sets $\mathcal{H}_n^m$ for $m_{\eta}$ such that $\Pi(m_\eta \in \mathcal{H}^m_n\mid Z^{(n)})\to_{P_0}1$.
 Referring to the sieve set defined by equation \eqref{SieveSet}, we work with

 We prove the following posterior contraction in Lemma \ref{lemma:rate}:

 with $\varepsilon_n=n^{-\alpha/(2\alpha+q_0)}\sqrt{\log n}$ for any $C_n\to\infty$ as $n,p\to \infty$ in Regime 1.
 In Lemma \ref{lemma:rate}, we have shown that $\Pi(m_{\eta}\notin \mathcal{M}^n_{\mathcal{T}})\to_{P_0} 0$.
 Therefore, one also obtains $\Pi(m_{\eta}\notin \mathcal{M}^n_{\mathcal{T}}\mid Z^{(n)})\to_{P_0}0$, combined with Lemma 1 in \cite{ghosal2007nid}.
 Taken together, we have shown that $\Pi(m_\eta \in \mathcal{H}^m_n\mid Z^{(n)})\to_{P_0}1$.